Lelant Heritage Centre and Cafe is unusual as it is located in a beautiful churchyard opposite St Uny Lelant Church.

 Dogs are allowed on a lead inside and outside.

-Lelant Heritage Centre Cafe is open Wednesday to Saturday from 11am until 4pm between Easter and the end of September.
+Lelant Heritage Centre Cafe is open Wednesday to Saturday from 11am until 4pm between Easter and the end of October.
+In 2019 the last opening will be on Saturday 26th October.
+Closed until further notice due to Covid-19 emergency.

 This is a great place to take a break if you’ve been walking the St Michael’s Way or if you’re heading down onto Porthkidney Beach which is dog friendly all year round.